 Managing Contaminated Land

-Section 5.02 Land Contamination - Newcastle Development Control Plan 2012 details City of Newcastle's policy regarding the management of contaminated land issues.
+The current Newcastle Development Control Plan (DCP) details City of Newcastle's policy regarding the management of contaminated land issues.

 If you intend to develop land that is contaminated, or the landuse history indicates the land may be contaminated, we may require you to investigate remediate and / or validate contaminated soil and / or groundwater as part of your development proposal to ensure the land is suitable for the proposed landuse.